IMZihad21/nestjs-articles/20241111_Comprehensive_Encryption_and_Security_Service_in_NestJS__Argon2_Hashing,_Token_Generation,_and_AES_Encryption.md

 This `EncryptionService` implementation provides a highly secure way to handle encryption, hashing, and token generation in a NestJS application.
 It uses best-in-class algorithms such as Argon2 for hashing and AES-256 for encryption, making it versatile and secure for any backend project.

-With this setup, you’ll have a robust foundation for safeguarding sensitive information, enabling more secure application development.
+With this setup, youâ€™ll have a robust foundation for safeguarding sensitive information, enabling more secure application development.